BTCtoolshed/TippingWallet/README.md

 If you have a battery, place it in the middle of the FeatherWing thus.
 ![Assembly Step 2](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/Assembly02.png?raw=true)

 Seat the Feather into the FeatherWing.
-It is impossible to misplace the pins, but be gentle.
+Be gentle pushing the pins in, and make sure you are lining them up properly or when power is applied you will destroy the board.
 ![Assembly Step 3](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/Assembly03.png?raw=true)

 Seat the battery plug if applicable.